KeithFrost/KeithFrost.github.io/README.md

 # KeithFrost.github.io
-Coding, Math, and Generative Art
+## Coding, Math, and Generative Art
+This is a cool site, right?